Is business attire still important?

 Ninety five percent!

-Which means, just by dressing correctly, you can stand out from the crowd.
+Which means that just by dressing correctly, you could stand out from the crowd..

 Combine a polished look with a great skill set, and you can literally write your own paycheck.